carmencchow/cyclistic_casestudy/README.md

 ![cleaned_station](https://github.com/user-attachments/assets/e5285795-9ddd-4a2c-9e96-8e13823bc662)

 <b>Ride data table</b>
-<p>Now, let's create a separate table for our ride-related fields, we'll apply the same thinking and use MAX() to aggregate the ride-related fields from our main table.
+<p>Now, let's create a separate table for our ride-related fields.
+We'll apply the same thinking and use MAX() to aggregate the ride-related fields from our main table.

 ![ride_data](https://github.com/user-attachments/assets/ce608c9b-2fee-4f3b-8fa5-55d9c717596f)

-With both table removed of duplicates and ensuring uniqueness, we can rejoin them both.
+We can now join the two cleaned tables together on the start and end station ids.

 ![finaljoin](https://github.com/user-attachments/assets/41ac54ed-394a-4f45-a0fe-bdf1f3f3947e)

-<p>We've also created new columns which will help us gain deeper insights into the duration, speed and distance of each group's bike rides, as well as hours and days of most and active rides.
-These new columsn will be `start_dayofweek`, `start_month`, `start_hour`, `trip_duratio`, and `distance_in_meters` that will help us in our analysis.
+<p>We've also created new columns which will help us analzye other metrics such as the duration, speed and distance of each group's bike rides.
+These new columsn will be `start_dayofweek`, `start_month`, `start_hour`, `trip_duratio`, and `distance_in_meters`.

 ![final](https://github.com/user-attachments/assets/6c2fcd2c-816f-48e3-89e6-418f2898b43a)

 <h2>4.
 Analyze</h2>

-After connecting a new Tableau workbook to our Google Big Query server, we can start to visualize the relationship between different dimensions.
+After connecting a new Tableau workbook to our Google Big Query server, we can start to visualize the relationships between different dimensions.
 Let's return to the origin question:

 <b><i>How do annual members and casual riders use Cyclistic bikes differently?</i></b>